Submissions!

 Submission Guidelines

-***Submissions for Issue #5 are currently CLOSED!!!***
+***Submissions for Issue 7’s theme-page “Bucolia” are currently OPEN***

 We are looking for original, unpublished work; however, we are also all about reprinting strong pieces that aren't done making their “rounds” (just let us know where reprints they were originally published and acknowledge you currently retain the rights to them).
 Please do let us know if your submission (or part of your submission) has been accepted elsewhere ASAP by leaving us a “Note” via our Submittable page so we can omit said portion from consideration and give you a heartfelt “Congratulations!”